 Sensitivity assessment.
 As emergence is a key factor structuring the distribution of animals on the shore, resistance to a change in emergence (increase or decrease) is assessed as 'Low'.
-Therefore, resilience is assessed as 'Medium' for LR.HLR.MusB.Cht.Cht and sensitivity as 'Medium'.
+Resilience is assessed as 'Low' to 'Very low' for LR.HLR.MusB.Cht.Lpyg so that sensitivity is assessed as 'High'.

-Wave exposure changes High (local)
+Wave exposure changes High (local) O: Low